Harriet de Boinville: Mark Twain on Bracknell

-Influence on Writers
+Influence on writers

 Percy Bysshe Shelley

 Percy Bysshe Shelley idolized Harriet de Boinville in numerous letters.
 "I could not help considering Mrs. B. when I knew her as the most admirable specimen of human being I had ever seen,” he once wrote.
-"Nothing earthly ever appeared to be more perfect than her character & manners.”
+"Nothing earthly ever appeared to be more perfect than her character and manners.”
 In the spring of 1813 Shelley gave her a present: Queen Mab.
-“I value highly this copy,” she wrote his widow in 1839, “a relic of genius, of friendship, of past happy days which it would really grieve me to lose.”
+“I value highly this copy,” she wrote to his widow in 1839, “a relic of genius, of friendship, of past happy days which it would really grieve me to lose.”

 The friendship between the poet and Harriet de Boinville was brief (from the spring of 1813 to the spring of 1814).
 Shelley’s ardent interest in her daughter and later love affair with Mary Godwin effectively killed their rapport as did the subsequent tragedy, the suicide of Harriet Boinville's friend Harriet Shelley.
 After Harriet Shelley’s death, she said yes when Shelley asked her to mediate with his dead wife’s family for custody of the children, Ianthe and Charles Shelley.
 Shelley lost the custody fight.

 After he moved to Italy Shelley continued to think about Harriet de Boinville.
-From Rome he wrote to Thomas Love Peacock on April 6, 1819: "It is improbable that I shall ever meet again this person whom I once so much esteemed, & still admire.
+From Rome he wrote to Thomas Love Peacock on 6 April 1819: "It is improbable that I shall ever meet again this person whom I once so much esteemed, and still admire.
 I wish however that when you see her you would tell her that I have not forgotten her, or any of the amiable circle once assembled round her.”
 Three months later he referred to Harriet de Boinville as his “lost friend” in a letter to Thomas Jefferson Hogg and praised her “freedom from certain prejudices” and “the elegance and delicate sensibility of her mind.”

-The influence Harriet de Boinville had on Shelley is revealed in other letters.
-For example: London, July 14, 1814, to Harriet Shelley: “Mrs. Boinville deeply knows the human heart.”